Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

-We start by introducing integer programs in \Cref{sect:integer_programs} and so-called \emph{global} runtime and size bounds in \Cref{sect:global_bounds}.
-In \Cref{sect:Runtime Bounds for Integer Programs}, we show how to compute global runtime bounds for a program and how to use the complete technique for the inference of runtime bounds of loops from \Cref{sect:Runtime Bounds for PRS-Loops} for subprograms that correspond to prs-loops.
-Similarly, in \Cref{sect:Size Bounds for Integer Programs} we present a technique to compute global size bounds for full programs, using the complete technique for size bounds of loops from \Cref{sect:loops_size_bounds} for subprograms that correspond to solvable loops.
-Finally, similar to \Cref{sect:completenessLoops} where we discussed the completeness of our techniques for loops, in \Cref{sect:Completeness} we discuss the completeness of our approach for full programs.
+We start by introducing integer programs in \Cref{sect:integer_programs} and \emph{global} runtime and size bounds in \Cref{sect:global_bounds}.
+In \Cref{sect:Runtime Bounds for Integer Programs}, we show how to compute global runtime bounds for a program and how to use the complete technique for the inference of runtime bounds of loops from \Cref{sect:Runtime Bounds for PRS-Loops} for subprograms that correspond to \emph{prs}-loops.
+Similarly, in \Cref{sect:Size Bounds for Integer Programs} we present a technique to compute global size bounds for general programs, using the complete technique for size bounds of loops from \Cref{sect:loops_size_bounds} for subprograms that correspond to solvable loops.
+Finally, similar to \Cref{sect:completenessLoops} where we discussed the completeness of the techniques for loops, in \Cref{sect:Completeness} we discuss the completeness of the approach for general programs.